 Time and date Time

-information

-received by DSL Date
+information received by DSL Date

 and from whom From

-Action taken (internal & external advice sought, referral to SENCO, Attendance Officer, Children's Social Care, continued monitoring etc)

-Include time, dates, names, who information shared with and when etc
+Action taken (internal & external advice sought, referral to SENCO, Attendance Officer, Children's Social Care, continued monitoring etc) Include time, dates, names, who information shared with and when etc

-Parents informed and reasons?
-Yes / No
+Parents informed and Yes / No

+reasons?

-Pupil Child Protection File created?
-Yes / No
+Pupil Child Protection Yes / No

+File created?

-Front Sheet populated ?
-Yes / No
+Front Sheet Yes / No

+populated ?

-Chronology Record started/updated Yes / No
+Chronology Record Yes / No

+started/updated

 Signed by DSL

 Name

 Time/Date

-Appendix 7: Safeguarding Risk Assessment - Allegations Against Staff wynetner the employee is safe to continue in tr Any future implications should the employee of continue in
+Appendix 7: Safeguarding Risk Assessment - Allegations Against Staff